Back

 Scientific Evaluations of Homeopathic Remedies

-No homeopathic remedies have been shown to be effective for the treatment of venous insufficiency.
-In one study, a partly homeopathic remedy for venous insufficiency failed to prove conclusively effective.
+No homeopathic remedies have been shown to be effective for treating venous insufficiency, also known as chronic venous insufficiency (CVI).
+In one study, a partly homeopathic remedy for CVI failed to demonstrate conclusive effectiveness.
 This twenty-four-day, double-blind, placebo-controlled study of sixty-one people with varicose veins evaluated the effect of a remedy containing Melilotus officinalis, Aesculus, Hamamelis, Carduus marianus, Lycopodium, Lachesis, Arnica, and Rutin.
 While some of these ingredients were included at homeopathic potencies, others were taken at small dilutions, making them herbal therapies rather than true homeopathic remedies.
 For twenty-four days, the participants took twenty drops of the remedy or placebo.
 The tested treatment failed to achieve significant effects on most standard measures of disease severity.

 In another double-blind trial, 130 people undergoing surgery for varicose veins were given homeopathic Arnica 5x (decimal scale) or placebo.
 No comparative benefits were seen.